Smithsonian Gardens Orchid Collection

-The Smithsonian Orchid Collection has grown from five plants to close to 8,000 specimens since 1974.
-It is an invaluable resource for education, exhibition, and scientific research.
-The collection is maintained in the Smithsonian Gardens Greenhouse Facility by staff, interns, and volunteers.
-The collection is used to beautify the interiors of the Smithsonian museums as well as for special exhibitions.
+The Smithsonian Gardens Orchid Collection (SGOC) has grown from five plants to over 8,000 specimens since 1974.
+It is an invaluable resource for educational programs, exhibitions, and scientific research.
+It is maintained in the Smithsonian Gardens Greenhouse Facility in Suitland, Maryland by staff, interns, and volunteers.

 The SGOC received accreditation from the Plant Collections Network in January 2014, making it the first member of the Orchidaceae tropical species curatorial group.
 The conferral of this award indicates Smithsonian Gardens’ dedication to orchid conservation and high collections management standards.
 Smithsonian Gardens strives to cultivate an extremely diverse array of orchids from all over the world.
 Not only are new acquisitions selected carefully based on their display quality, educational value, beauty, rarity and how they complement our present collection, but consideration is also given to how new additions will further the efforts of the Plant Collections Network.

 The Smithsonian Gardens Orchid Collection is currently well represented in New World genera such as Cattleya, Encyclia, Laelia, Brassavola, Epidendrum, Isochilus and Sobralia as well as Maxillaria, Lycaste, Oncidium, Brassia, Miltoniopsis and a wide array of Pleurothallids.
 Australian and Asian species of Dendrobium and Bulbophyllum are another area of specialty.
 Other Sarcanthine orchids include a large and varied group of Vanda and Ascocenda hybrids and a significant selection of African Angraecoids, many of which are quite rare in cultivation.